Sasquire/Idems-Sourcing-Suite/CONTRIBUTING.md

 # Contributing
 ## For human folk that want to help

-Welcome, and thank you for taking the time to read the contributing file.
+Welcome, and thank you, for taking the time to read the contributing file.
 Hopefully you find contributing to this project and adding your favorite sites to the list of plans painless.

 ### History
 This project started as a simple tool to check the md5sum of both the preview and source images on FurAffinity.
-Over time it has gained more functionality with the goal of becoming the only tool needed to adequately moderate, approve, source, and ensure the quality of posts on e621.
+Over time, it has gained more functionality with the goal of becoming the only tool needed to adequately moderate, approve, source, and ensure the quality of posts on e621.

 ### Style guide
 Linting for this program is done with eslint and the configuration can be found in the package.json file.